whosonfirst/go-whosonfirst-browser/README.md

     	The path that GeoJSON-LD requests should be served from. (default "/geojson-ld/") -path-id string
-    	The that Who's On First documents should be served from. (default "/id/") -path-png string
+    	The that Who's On First documents should be served from. (default "/id/") -path-navplace string
+    	The path that IIIF navPlace requests should be served from. (default "/navplace/") -path-png string
     	The path that PNG requests should be served from. (default "/png/") -path-search-api string